ConorDoran/ConorDoran/README.md

 ## 🎹 KeyCraft | Piano Roll Editor

-Create music and learn piano with [KeyCraft](https://www.keycraft.org/) — a DAW I made for piano players.
+Create music and learn piano with [KeyCraft](https://www.keycraft.org/).
+It is a DAW I made for piano players.

 ## 🌐 Socials: